 There’s also a BuiltWith browser extension, though it’s not quite as robust or popular as the browser extensions offered by Wappalyzer.
 Available for Chrome, Firefox and Opera, Wappalyzer displays an icon next to the address bar telling you which platform a website is running on, while providing additional information in a slick drop-down menu.

 BuiltWith and Wappalyzer’s websites also offer up-to-date overviews of the ecommerce platform market share—in other words, which ecommerce platforms power the highest number of online stores.
-As of this writing, WooCommerce for WordPress is holding strong at #1, but hosted platforms like Shopify and Bigcommerce continue to expand their reach.
+As of 2018, WooCommerce for WordPress is holding strong at #1, but hosted platforms like Shopify and BigCommerce continue to expand their reach.

 Where the Inspector does come in handy is when you want to find out which theme or template a website was built with.
 You should note that the method and results will vary based on the platform the site is running on, and in many cases the answer will be a custom-built theme.